bpype/blender-studio-pipeline/scripts-blender/addons/lattice_magic/README.md

 ### Masking
 If you want a tweak lattice to only affect a certain area, you can create a vertex group, and then specify this under the "Affected Objects" list.

+### Influence
+You can choose different deformation shapes for the lattice, such as linear, sharp, smooth, or even donut shaped.

 ### Going under the hood
 With the lattice control selected, you can see a "Helper Objects" section in the UI.
 This lists two objects which are taking care of things under the hood.
 If you want, you can enable them with the screen icon, which will let you mess with them.
 This should rarely be necessary though, and you should only do it at your own risk, since there's no way to get these back to their original states once modified.